ECMGIU/InternalWebsite/docs/STORIES.md

 ## User Management
-- As a member of ECMG, I want to log in using my IU credentials and Duo. 👨‍💻 (Isha)
+- As a member of ECMG, I want to log in using my IU credentials and Duo.
 - As a member of ECMG, I want to pay my dues.
 - As a member of Exec, I want to limit which users are able to sign in.
 - As a member of Exec, I want to search and filter Analysts by performance metrics, including: # of reports, performance of recommendations, quality of report, and attendance.